Akitha-Chamin/CyberGuard/README.md

 🛡️ CyberGuard Platform — Installation & Setup Guide

 CyberGuard is a full-stack web application built with Node.js (backend) and MySQL (database).
 Follow the steps below to set up and run the project on a fresh computer.
+Recommend to download the files and following below steps for full functionality.

 1️⃣ Prerequisites